sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 - [Write a collection of queries ( a "config")](doc:getting-started#create-a-config) to [extract structured data](doc:getting-started#extract-data) from an example auto insurance document
 - [Learn how the config works](doc:getting-started#how-it-works), including key concepts like lines, anchors, and methods
 - [Test the config](doc:getting-started#test-the-config) by running your config against a second, similar auto insurance document
-- [Use the API](doc:getting-started#integrate-with-your-application) to integrate your Sensible config with your application
+- [Use the API](doc:getting-started#integrate-with-your-application) or [SDKs](doc:sdk-guides) to integrate your Sensible config with your application
 - [Validate extractions in production](doc:getting-started#validate-extractions-in-production) by using JsonLogic to define expected extracted values and flag unexpected values as warnings or errors

 Get an account